 Sustainability Reporting Initiative

-We remain committed to producing renewable energy exclusively.
+For over three decades, Innergex has remained committed to producing renewable energy exclusively.
 By avoiding fossil fuel combustion for electricity generation, renewable energy projects promote cleaner air while reducing greenhouse gas (“GHG”) emissions.
 During operation, our hydroelectric, wind and solar facilities produce no air pollution and no significant GHG emissions.

-Our Scope 1 GHG emissions in 2019 were calculated from:
+Our Scope 1 GHG emissions in 2020 were calculated from:

 - Combustion of gasoline in company-owned cars, utility vehicles such as pick-up trucks, all-terrain vehicles, boats and snowmobiles used by facility operators for on-site operations and maintenance; and

 - Combustion of diesel in heavy equipment (e.g. boom trucks, backhoes) and emergency back-up generators.

 Our Scope 2 GHG emissions in 2020 were calculated from:

 - Our energy consumption at our offices; and

 Innergex remains committed to producing 100% renewable energy and will not consider adding any technology that emits CO2 from generating electricity to our portfolio of assets.